thrawn01/quartz-garden/content/index.md

 ---
 ![[images/banner-background.png]]
 #### I learn from the mistakes of people who took my advice 🤣
-I’m a Developer, Mentor, Friend, Husband, Entrepreneur, Gamer, and Builder.
+I’m a Developer, Mentor, Friend, Father, Husband, Entrepreneur, Gamer, and Builder.

 ## Some Things I Believe
 * You can have strong opinions, but, don’t hold them too close to your heart.